kostas-pa/LFITester/README.md

 # LFITester

-LFITester is a Python3 tool which tests if a server is vulnerable to Local File Inclusion (LFI) attack.
+LFITester is a Python3 tool which tests if a server is vulnerable to Local File Inclusion (LFI) attacks.

 It runs in Linux/Unix systems but it can run on windows as well.
 In order to use this program: